tblasco/AGREDA/README.md

 	metabolites in SEED.
   * mergeMets.m: function to merge metabolite information from modelSEED.
   * mergeSEEDmetabolites.m: function to merge AGORA and SEED models.
-  * mergeSpeciesLevel.m: function to concatenate all AGORA reconstructions.
+  * **mergeSpeciesLevel.m:** function to concatenate all AGORA reconstructions.
-  * mergeSupraOrganism.m: function to merge the species-level model into a supra- organism model.
+  * **mergeSupraOrganism.m:** function to merge the species-level model into a mixed-bag model.
   * removeNotAnnotatedRxns.m: function to remove not annotated rxns of the final model and apply a model reconstruction with fastFVA.
   * removeProblematicMets.m: function to remove metabolites from modelSEED with limited